riboviz/riboviz/docs/user/YAL5-codon-pairs_usage.md

 * `-g` or `--gff`: Path to the GFF3 file of the species being studied.
 * `-a` or `--annotation`: Path to codon table for the species (TSV file)
 * `--asite_length`: Path to species-specific A-site displacement length file.
 An example can be found in `data/yeast_standard_asite_disp_length.txt`.
 * `--feature`: Feature (codon pair) of interest.
-If multiple features (codon pairs) are being studied then they should be contained within a TSV file.
+If multiple features (codon pairs) are being studied then they should be contained within a TSV file with a 'Codon pair' header.
 * `-o` or `--output`: Path to output directory, default ".".

 There are a number of optional arguments that can be used to change how `YAL5-codon-pairs.R` processes the data, such as the size of the expanded window, the size of the desired reading frame (or counts for all reading frames can be kept) but these are not required as they have default values: